 Sometimes there just aren’t enough daylight hours in the day, so the best way to keep training (and how to increase stamina, if don’t like running on a treadmill) is to buy a good headlamp and learn to run with it at night or early in the morning.

-Don’t worry though, they don’t have to be expensive, the one I use and love is the BioLite HeadLamp 330 which costs $50 (and if you buy one from Biolite’s website you can get 15% off your order with code TRAILANDKALE15).
+Don’t worry though, they don’t have to be expensive, the one I use and love is the BioLite HeadLamp 425 which costs $60.

 If instead, you’re looking for an alternative headlamp then head over to our Best Running Headlamps Buyer’s Guide and see some other excellent options including the Kogalla RA which is a multi-functional waist-torch for those who feel nauseous when using a standard headlamp.